alexmazzucca/html5-kindling/README.md

 Run this command to export a copy of the project's database to [kindling/](/).

-*Please note, you must run the 'Setup' build task in VSCode to see this task as an available option.
+*You must run the 'Setup' build task in VSCode to see this task as an available build option.